FSGModding/FSG_Mod_Assistant/docs/index.md

 [Latest Release](https://github.com/FSGModding/FSG_Mod_Assistant/releases/latest)

-- win x64 Installer
+- __win x64 Installer__ : with auto updating
-- win x64 portable (no need to install)
+- __win x64 Portable__ : no need to install, but no auto updating

 ### Updating

-Either download the new version and install over top, or, the program will self-update itself every time you start it (downloads silently, installs on exit)
+Either download the new version and install over top, or, the program will self-update itself every time you start it (downloads silently, installs on demand or at exit)

-## How to Use
+### Mod Assistant Speed

 __PLEASE READ: Note about the Mod Cache:__ Mods are scanned and cached from disk so that this app can run as fast as possible - but the initial scanning process is in depth, and ___not very fast___.
 So, be aware than when you add a folder of a lot of mods, it may take a bit of time to scan them for the first time.
 Mod Assistant goes out of it's way to only scan a "version" of a file once, so subsequent loads on the program will be much, much fast.
-If you are interested in the details of the cache, see below.
+If you are interested in the details of the cache, see the FAQ.

-### Translations and Localizations
+## Translations and Localizations

 Some effort has been made to produce a version of Mod Assistant in your preferred language, but as the creators only speak english, we need help on this.
 We accept we have an active [CrowdIn](https://crowdin.com/project/fsg-mod-assistant) project